 Electromagnetic fields exist all around us in nature.
 We may not be able to see them but they're there.
 We are, in fact, electromagnetic beings living in an invisible rainbow of frequencies.
 Creatures and plants of all kinds react to these fields: birds and bees use the earth’s electromagnetic fields to navigate, the earth resonates at around 7.83Hz and our brain waves resonate around the same frequency.

 We have evolved with these natural frequencies.
 We are immersed in them.
 We need them.

-In the last hundred years, however, humans have introduced unnatural electromagnetic fields and that's where problems have started to arise.
+However, in the last hundred years humans have experimented with and introduced an increasing amount of unnatural electromagnetic fields and that's where problems have started to arise.

 What are EMFs?